PSchmiedmayer/OrgChartGenerator/README.md

-# 🗂 OrgChart Generator
+# OrgChart

-Generate an OrgChart from the given directory structure.
+A description of this package.